 Guidelines for Homes Built Under Site Plan Approval

-The purpose of this document is to assist an Applicant in developing a proposal that will meet the standards and criteria for site plan approval established in Section XI of the Weston Zoning By-Law.
+The purpose of the information below is to assist the Applicant in developing a proposal that will meet the standards and criteria for site plan approval established in Section XI of the Weston Zoning By-law (PDF).
 The Planning Board evaluates a proposal for a house located on a Scenic Road or a house that exceeds a certain size (RGFA) against these standards and criteria.

 The Planning Board has developed a list of design, siting, and planning guidelines that implement the preceding standards and criteria.
 Adherence to these guidelines will facilitate a timely review by the Board.